kykel/ForbiddenQuest/Notes.md

 7. player.py - All player features
 8. combat.py - Handles all combat management and generation
 9. memorycard.py - Handles all file save and load

+## Alternatvie Potentials
+1. Possibly convert quests to YAML so I can hand write them?
+Might be difficult and not as effective.